 ii.
 Make sure your customer is clear that you know less than they do.

 The blindingly simple method Terrible Photographer used to get this across to me was to show me his work.
 Every image (every image) showed people smiling uncertainly down the barrel of the camera, square on, about six feet from the lens.
 No candid shots, capturing lovely ephemera; no long or short perspective; no zoom; no angles; no shadows, reflections or loving close-ups of interesting details; no action shots.
 Can’t be bothered to do this in person?
 No problem: just throw together a shoddy website over lunch, using Comic Sans, Clipart and black pseudo-porn-site backgrounds throughout.
 Sprinkle liberally with grocers’ apostrophes (making sure that ‘photo’s’ is used as many times as possible) and other extraneous punctuation.
 Put some phrases in quotation marks for no reason (“Somerset Based!!”) and you’re done.

 iii.
 Is your customer unusual in some way?
 Make them feel judged.
-Also, having already made it clear that you’re not terribly competent, bonus points are available if you can imply this is the fault of your customer.
+Bonus points are available if you can also imply that your incompetence is due to the aforementioned unusualness.

 A selection of vignettes from yesterday:

 Terrible Photographer: Will it be a big do?